bwoodsend/polycotylus/docs/source/example-gui/index.rst

 ``dumb_text_viewer`` executable, findable in ``$PATH``, which launches the application.
 However, most human beings do not expect to need to use a terminal in order to launch an application.
 To tell the desktop that this application exists, we need a ``.desktop`` file.
-At this point, you'll probably want to switch over to building for your native Linux distribution (assuming it's supported) so that you can see the results of your changes.
+For this part, you'll probably want to switch over to building for your native Linux distribution (assuming it's supported) so that you can see the results of your changes.